clarkdatalabs/textmining/README.md

-This workshop will provide a basic introduction using R, the Stanford Named Entity Recognizer, and Open Refine for text mining.
+This workshop will provide an introduction to using R, the Stanford Named Entity Recognizer, and Open Refine for text mining.

 If possible, attendees should [download R](https://cran.rstudio.com/) prior to the session.